-We have fun looking at ways to deliberately mangle our message and bury its meaning under waffle, padding and jargon.
-The premise being that if we know how to make our communications worse, we can also see how to make them clearer.
+We have fun looking at ways to deliberately mangle your message and bury its meaning under waffle, padding and jargon.

-From here, we may get to share one of our best communication skills exercises which offers everyone a failsafe way to deliver a clear key message.
+We will share one of our best communication exercises, which shows a failsafe way to deliver a clear key message.

-We have a variety of exercises to demonstrate the power and control the listener has, through body language and attitude.
-Making ourselves consciously aware of our options means that we can remain on a front foot when it comes to communicating effectively.
+We will use a variety of exercises to demonstrate the power and control the listener has over the speaker through body language and attitude.

 The Background Story